p2eengineering/kalp-studio-documentation/docs/Products/User Guide - For Kalp Studio Referral Program.md

 ![](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/Referral/rf12.png)

 4.  **Click the "Invite Now" button** within the "Invite User" pop-up.
 This will send an invitation to the specified email address.
-> You can copy the referral code and share it through your preferred channels.
+> You can copy the referral code or link and share it through your preferred channels.

 ![](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/Referral/rf13.png)